omarimran2000/Manufacturing-Facility-Simulation/README.md

 Python needs to be downloaded in order for the simulation to run.
 When downloading Python, it will ask to install "pip"  as well which should be installed, so the external libraries can be downloaded.
-The simulation relies on the libraries NumPy and SimPy in order to run.
+The simulation relies on the libraries NumPy, SciPy, MatPlotLib SimPy in order to run.
 To install these libraries, you need to have "pip" downloaded when downloading Python. </br>